Updated: Apr 4

 There are many ways around language barriers.
 Sometimes language barriers are a blessing, not a curse.
 I'm glad I couldn't understand most of the cat calling in Cuba.
 I was able to blow past without going on a female rights rampage.
 Sometimes I went full force female rights speech, because at least from my body language, I could show that my boundaries were crossed.

 Have boundaries!
 But understand how these can coexist with the local culture.

 People around the world generally all want the same things.
-We are curious beings, we love to laugh, share stories, food, enjoy a dance and music.
+We are curious beings, we love to laugh, share stories, eat good food, enjoy a dance and music.
 Don't be afraid, be informed.
 Do what you can to learn about the common scams where you are going.
 Immerse yourself in the local flavors!
 Share your light with the world!

 MORE SEEING, LESS TALKING

 To many more stories,